-Both words are also used interchangeably, but not synonymously.
-A cardiac collapse happens when blood pumps into the heart and a sudden stop occurs when the heart malfunctions and the heart end abruptly.
-A "circulation" heart attack is a problem, and an "electric" problem is a spontaneous heart attack.
+Both words are also used interchangeably but not synonymously.
+A cardiac collapse happens when blood pumps into the heart, and a sudden stop occurs when the heart malfunctions and the heart end abruptly.
+A "circulation" heart attack is a problem, and an "electric" issue is a spontaneous heart attack.
 Often people believe a heart attack is the same as a cardiac arrest.
 But that's not real.
-It is first important to consider what occurs in all of these systems to understand the difference between heartache and a cardiac arrest.
-You must consult a
+It is first essential to consider what occurs in these systems to understand the difference between heartache and cardiac arrest.
+You must consult a cardiologist or heart doctor if you feel any disturbance in the left side of your chest.

 What is a heart attack?